Leadership

 1. Redefine what you sell.

 Shift the narrative from “product and price” to “problem and performance.”
-If the customer’s metric doesn’t improve, your offering hasn’t delivered value.
+Your in-house development teams should be designing solutions where the customer's metric improves, not just features that ship.

 2. Connect strategy to customer economics.